aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

 ### Enable File Logging

 To enable simple file logging using the provided logback file, just uncomment the “appender” tag and “logger” tag with the “appender-ref” tab.
 Comment out the original “logger” tab.
-This will enable a logging file to file named “tinkerbench2.log” under the folder “logs”.
-Below is an example where file logging is enabled.
+This will enable a logging file named “tinkerbench2.log” under the folder “logs”.
+Below is an example enabling logging.

 ```
 <configuration>